6.3.3 |

 thrusted upon people who want to be freed from them; citizens

-or immigrants who want to become a citizen are required to swear
+or immigrants who want to become citizens are required to swear

 for a representative of the still-existing or former state